Causes of Knocking Sound from Front Wheel while Driving -How to Fix

 Knocking sounds may not always be coming from where we think they are.
 You need to check the exhaust systems, which include the catalyst converter, muffler, tailpipe, and head pipes.
 Check the connections and the hanger that keeps them in place.

 If you have a loose hanger, it could be hitting the frame or other parts.
 Let the car cool down enough that you can hold the exhaust pipes without getting burned.
-Move the pipes around to see if you can make the knocking sounds again.
+Try rearranging the pipes to see if you can bring back the banging noises.

 FAQs